top of page

 CEO, UK Sport

-Sally joined UK Sport as CEO in 2019 and has guided Olympic and Paralympic sport through a remarkable period that included the postponed Tokyo 2020 Games and securing increased financial support from Government for the Paris 2024 and LA 2028 Olympic and Paralympic cycles.
-Under Sally’s leadership, UK Sport created and launched a ten-year strategic plan to further harness the power and platform of high-performance sport; creating inspiring sporting moments on the biggest sporting stages, whilst continuing to keep winning and winning well, create a thriving sporting system domestically and internationally and connecting with communities on the issues where sport can credibly affect and inspire positive change.
+and Paralympic sport through an unprecedented period; helping sports to successfully navigate through two rescheduled Olympic and Paralympic Games against a backdrop of a global pandemic, whilst also leading the organisation to secure increased financial support from government for the Paris 2024 Olympic and Paralympic cycle.
+Under Sally’s leadership, in 2021 UK Sport created and launched a new ten-year strategic plan to further harness the power and platform of high-performance sport; creating inspiring sporting moments on the biggest sporting stages, whilst continuing to keep winning and winning well, create a thriving sporting system domestically and internationally and connecting with communities on the issues where sport can credibly affect and inspire positive change.

 Tab Ahmad OBE